"Flowers always make people better, happier, and more helpful; they are sunshine, food, and medicine for the soul." ~ Luther Burbank

 "They say that God is everywhere, but we always think of Him as somewhat of a recluse." ~ Emily Dickinson

-Coquinas -- Donax variabilis, perhaps the most beautiful clams, thrive in the surf zone of sandy beaches.
+Coquinas -- Donax variabilis, thrive in the surf zone of undisturbed beaches.

 "Far larger is the capital provided by nature and not by man -- and we do not even recognize it as such." ~ E F Schumacher